Classification of Rank 2 Cluster Varieties: Cluster varieties as blowups of toric varieties

-$\s{C}$ is a particularly nice piece of the scattering diagram which \cite{GHKK} uses for constructing canonical theta functions on the mirror $\s{A}^{\vee}$ to $\s{X}$.
-By the arguments in the proof of Theorem \ref{TropClust}, $\Gamma$ can be viewed as the automorphisms of $\s{X}^{\trop}$ which preserve $\s{C}$ and restrict to symplectomorphisms on $U^{\trop}$ (as opposed to elements in $\wh{\Gamma}\setminus \Gamma$ which reverse the sign of the symplectic form on $U^{\trop}$).
-This is similar to \cite{FG1}'s Lemma 2.15, except that they make reference to the cluster monomials wheras Theorem \ref{TropClust} lets us work only with the tropical spaces.
+Note that the action of $\Gamma$ on $\s{X}^{\vee}$ induces an action on $\big(\s{X}^{\vee}\big)^{\trop}(\bb{Z})$, and this induces an action on the cluster complex.
+Here, because it is tricky to make sense of what it means for an action on $\big(\s{X}^{\vee}\big)^{\trop}$ to be linear, we view the cluster complex as a collection of tuples of $g$-vectors rather than a collection of linear spaces they span.
+As we mentioned at the start of Section~\ref{ClusterTrop}, \cite{GHK3} shows that the tropicalization of mutation indeed agrees with the formula for Langlands dual seed mutation, so the action of $h\in \Gamma$ on $\s{X}^{\trop}(\bb{Z})$ is given by the corresponding seed auto-transformation.
+In particular, if $h$ is trivial, then any cluster auto-transformation representing it corresponds to a trivial seed auto-transformation.
+The following proposition shows the converse:

+\begin{prop} $\Gamma$ acts faithfully on $\big(\s{X}^{\vee}\big)^{\trop}(\bb{Z})$, and may be equivalently defined as the group of seed auto-transformations of a base seed $S$ modulo trivial seed auto-transformations. \end{prop} \begin{proof}If $h \in \Gamma$ acts trivially on $\big(\s{X}^{\vee}\big)^{\trop}(\bb{Z})$, then it acts trivially on $\s{C}$.
+By \cite[Theorem~0.8]{GHKK}, this means that $h$ acts trivially on the set of equivalence classes of seeds, and thus corresponds to a trivial cluster transformation.
+For the second statement, note that seed transformations and cluster transformations are in bijection by definition, so the only nontrivial part of this statement is that trivial seed auto-transformations correspond bijectively to trivial cluster auto-transformations.
+We saw one direction of this immediately before the proposition, and the first statement of the proposition is the reverse direction. \end{proof}

+We note that a similar argument shows that $\wh{\Gamma}$ can also be understood in terms of its action on $\big(\s{X}^{\vee}\big)^{\trop}$.
+One sees that $\wh{\Gamma}$ is the same as the group of cluster auto-transformations considered in \cite{ASS} (cf.\ their Lemma~2.3).

-In \S \ref{CMG} we will describe the action of the cluster modular group on $U^{\trop}$.
-In many (conjecturally all) cases, every automorphism of $U^{\trop}$ (preserving its canonical oriented integral linear structure described below) is induced by an element of the cluster modular group.
+In Section~\ref{CMG} we will describe the action of the cluster modular group on $U^{\trop}$.
+In many (conjecturally all) cases, every integral linear automorphism of $U^{\trop}$ is induced by an element of the cluster modular group.

-\section{$U^{\trop}$ as an Integral Linear Manifold}
+\section{$\boldsymbol{U^{\trop}}$ as an integral linear manifold}

-Recall that $U$ denotes a log Calabi-Yau surface.
+Recall that $U$ denotes a log Calabi--Yau surface.
 This section examines $U^{\trop}$ with its canonical integral linear structure defined in \cite{GHK1}.